 It’s been just over two years since we walked out of those hospital doors with our daughter, half expecting (hoping?) to look over our shoulder and see someone run after us yelling “Stop!
 You’ve no idea what you’re doing!”.
-Despite all the urging to ‘slow down’ and ‘enjoy it while it lasts’ it turns out there’s not actually much you can do to stop the passage of time.
-And so alas, I’m now a fully paid up member of the toddler parent club with my own 2 year old tornado and not so much as a badge to welcome me.
+Despite all the urging to ‘slow down’ and ‘enjoy it while it lasts’, there’s not actually much you can do to stop the passage of time.
+Alas, I’m now a fully paid up member of the toddler parent club with my own two year old tornado and not so much as a badge to welcome me.

 The truth is there’s no way of knowing what kind of parent you’ll be, and although I was sure this was what I wanted, my history with both depression and anxiety filled me with worry that I might just not be up to the job.
 How parenting changes you, physically or mentally, is different for each of us.
 There’s no ‘perfect time’ to do it and you will never truly be ‘ready’.

-I like to do my research, but there are some things that aren’t written anywhere, that no one tells you, and that you have to discover for yourself along the way.
+I like to do my research, but it turns out there are some things that are unwritten, that no one tells you, and that you have to discover for yourself along the way.
 Here’s the lessons I’ve learned so far;

-I work three days a week at Small City, and I wouldn’t change it for the world.
+Going back to employment can be tough, but I knew I was ready.
+I work three days a week at Small City Big Personality, and I wouldn’t change it for the world.
 Freya’s in the best hands with a wonderful childminder who adores her, and I get to do a job I love (having a lunch hour on those days still feels like HEAVEN!).

 Being a parent is a huge responsibility; it will push you to your limits, and then beyond them to new ones.
-I teach Freya about kindness, patience and tolerance but the truth is she’ll learn by watching me, and in order to set a good example I try to make sure I don’t burn out.
+I teach Freya about kindness, patience and tolerance but the truth is she’ll learn by watching me, and in order to set a good example I'm trying to make sure I don’t burn out.

 One of my worries about publicly documenting my experiences in this family column was that other mums reading about our ‘adventures’ might secretly (or not so secretly) want to poke me in the eye for making it seem like Freya and I spend our days skipping through a meadow with a bag of organic carrot sticks.

-The truth is if you scratch the surface of even the most Instagram worthy parents, underneath the home made play-doh and smiling faces there’s dishes piling up in the sink or that one door that’s gone unpainted for years.
-At some point we all lie in the bath in tears thinking all the other mums have their shit together far better than us, and that’s okay, because everyone has their turn.
+The truth is if you scratch the surface of even the most Insta-ready parents, underneath the home made play-doh and smiling faces there’s dishes piling up in the sink or that one door that’s gone unpainted for years.
+At some point we all lie in the bath in tears thinking all the other mums have their shit together far better than us, and that’s okay, because everyone takes their turn.